-In addition, as of 1 September 2019, it is prohibited to take or possess black jewfish in Dalrymple Bay and Hay Point.
+In addition, it is prohibited to take or possess any fish (including black jewfish) in Dalrymple Bay and Hay Point.
 The closed waters are the waters within the following boundary, from:

 - latitude 21°14.430’ south, longitude 149°18.090’ east to latitude 21°14.520’ south, longitude 149°17.890’ east